 All change starts with a thought.
 In recovery from addiction, the thought of hope is often the force that motivates people enough to start making concrete changes.
 Hope reminds us that the uncomfortable and unbearable are temporary.
-Hope reminds us that the we can try again tomorrow.
+Hope reminds us that we can try again tomorrow.
 Hope is the basis upon which all major changes rest.
 If there wasn’t a belief that life could get better, people would never begin the process of recovery.
-With so many paths towards a life of recovery, the importance of hope is one of the few constants for any recovery plan.
+With so many paths toward a life of recovery, the importance of hope is one of the few constants for any recovery plan.

 In the midst of addiction, hope can be difficult to find.
 The struggle to find and experience hope is often what keeps people in addiction.
 The importance of believing that things can get better is clear, but where do we find hope?
 When the world is dark, finding the light switch is a challenge.
 But if you make finding the switch a priority, it can be found.